 Main Specification: PrEP take-up could potentially be correlated with factors that also affect STIs, therefore, in order to estimate the casual effect of PrEP on STIs, we proxy for PrEP use in a given state using a measure of exposure to treatment that has been predetermined before PrEP was introduced; that is the share of the population that is gay in a state in 2000.
 Since PrEP was mostly targeted and adopted by gay men, this measure is highly predictive of PrEP use, as our "first stage" will show.
 Our identification then exploits the variation across states in the gay population to compare states that were differentially exposed to the treatment; states that had larger gay populations were more "exposed" to PrEP than states that had smaller gay populations.
-This identification is related to the identification used in Bleakley (2007), Alpert, Powell and Pacula (2018), and Beheshti (2019) to examine treatments that were were rolled out at the same time throughout the country using pre-treatment variation.
+This identification is related to the one used in Bleakley (2007) and Beheshti (2019) among others, to examine treatments that were were rolled out at the same time throughout the country using pre-treatment variation.